Skip to main content

 Next, we’ll check out the murals Promise For Peace and How We Play.
 The former is a moving piece by then-high school student RayShaun McNary located at 127 Pleasant Street.
 The next is created by Pepe Gaka at 247 Silver St. and decorates the building that holds Cutwell 4 Kids, a local children’s arts organization.

-We’ll head to the Central Theater at 1008 Central Ave. for our following two pieces.
+Next we’ll head to the Central Theater at 1008 Central Avenue for the following two pieces.

 Promise for Peace by RayShaun McNary, How We Play at C4K by Pepe Gaka, Community Mural by Jason Botkin and local artists